z4kn4fein/kotlin-semver/README.md

 ## Copy
 It's possible to make a copy of a version with the `copy()` method.
-It allows altering the copied version's properties with optional parameters.
+It allows to alter the copied version's properties with optional parameters.
 ```kotlin
 val version = "1.0.0-alpha.2+build.1".toVersion()